spring-labs/tenancy-sample/sample-hibernate/README.md

 ```

 When you go through the source code of Hibernate you often find these comparisons against the `MultiTenancyStrategy`.
 Seems like multitenancy support is already considered at many places.
-But in fact it is not implemented finally.
+But in fact it is not finally implemented.

 ## Whats missing?